chrisemezue/genedisco-pycd/README.md

 genedisco-pycd/genedisco/visualization/viz_utils.py
 ```

-Please note that it is possible to open genedisco-pycd/genedisco/visualization/visualization_2.ipynb.
+Please note that it is possible to open genedisco-pycd/genedisco/visualization/visualization_2.ipynb, even though it's too large to view it on github.
-To do that open the notebook as a raw file, copy its content, and save it on your local machine as .ipynb file.
+To do that, open the notebook as a raw file, copy its content, and save it on your local machine as an .ipynb file.
 The notebook contains some of our latest visualization comparisons that we used to choose the best performing acquisition function among those we tried.

 ## [We won the challenge🤩!](https://twitter.com/DariaYasafova/status/1520137801894969344)